ipfs/ipfs-docs/docs/reference/js/api.md

 # IPFS in JavaScript

 Developers can get started with IPFS in JavaScript using Helia, a lean, modular, and modern implementation of IPFS for the JS and browser environments.
-Helia supereded [js-ipfs](https://github.com/ipfs/js-ipfs), which was the first JS implementation.
+Helia superseded [js-ipfs](https://github.com/ipfs/js-ipfs), which was the first JS implementation.
 Learn more at [https://github.com/ipfs/helia](https://github.com/ipfs/helia).

 ## Hands-on examples